sudoist/labandera-express-api/README.md

 ## Setup

-### Clone with submodule.
-This will get the Laradock instance for this project.
+#### Clone with submodule.
+This will get the Nodedock instance for this project.

 `git clone https://github.com/sudoist/labandera-express-api.git --recurse-submodules`